Create Your Own Bioinformatics Pipeline: Powerful and Easy-to-use.

 Once you select your pipeline, you can use defaults or easily modify almost any parameter.
 EvE Premium will then run your pipeline using powerful multithreaded cluster cloud-based processing.

 You no longer have to worry about whether your computer hardware and servers are powerful enough to process your data.
 With EvE, you also don't have to worry about bandwidth charges or obscure cloud computing fees.
 All you need is an internet connection (such as from a laptop or mobile device) and EvE will process your genetic data.

 Turn on the ClinVar option (located under 'Interpretation') to annotate with ClinVar data.

 EvE accepts almost all file formats including .bz2 and .gz compression.

-EvE also accepts inputs generated using any reference genome from hg2 through the latest patch releases of GRCh38.
+EvE also accepts inputs generated using reference genome GRCh37 through the latest patch releases of GRCh38.

 - gVCF (genome VCF with blocks)

 - 23andMe data files (all 23andMe versions)

 - FamilyTreeDNA (FTDNA) data files